basiszwo/flak-flink-geomesa/README.md

 This package is to be used to setup accumulo.

-We setup a `SimpleFeatureType` named `IothAccelerations` along with the folowing schema
+We setup a `SimpleFeatureType` named `FlakAcceleration` along with the folowing schema

 ```
 "OccuredAt:Date"